FUTURETECH6/Notes-Sophomore2/DBS/Chap12_QueryProcess.md

 * Materialized evaluation is <u>always applicable</u>
 * Cost of writing results to disk and reading them back can be quite expensive. (频繁IO)
     * Our cost formulas for operations ignore cost of writing results to disk, so
         * Overall cost  =  Sum of costs of individual operations + cost of writing intermediate results to disk
 * （改进）Double buffering: use two output buffers for each operation, when one is full write it to disk while the other is getting filled
     * Allows overlap of disk writes with computation and reduces execution time

 ## Pipelining

-* Much cheaper than materialization: no need to store a temporary relation to disk.
+* <u>Much cheaper than materialization: no need to store a temporary relation to disk.</u>
 * Pipelining may not always be possible. (depend on the type of next operations, and whether the output is sorted, etc.)
 * For pipelining to be effective, use evaluation algorithms that generate output tuples even as tuples are received for inputs to the next operation.
 * Pipelines can be executed in two ways:  demand driven(需求驱动，由上而下) and producer driven(生产者驱动，由下而上)